 - Canon EOS 1D X Mark II

 This is an excellent all-around body for shooting wildlife and landscapes.
 The 20 mega-pixel full-frame sensor captures great image data with very little noise up to ISO 3200, and its ability to capture 14 frames per second with a large buffer (about 55 RAW files with a CF card and about 170 RAW files with a CFast card) makes it very nice for capturing action.
-The new AF system is fantastic because all focus points are active with an f8 lens (like a 600 f4 with 2x extender) and the Automatic selection AF (all 61 points) has better subject discernment and tracking.
+The new AF system is fantastic because all focus points are active with an f8 lens (like a 600 f4 with 2x extender) and the Automatic selection AF (all 61 points) has better subject discernment and tracking than previous bodies.

 - Canon EF 24-70mm f2.8L II USM